svjack/nlp-demo/README.md

 Upload a csv file and ask the question.(The default data used in that is same with previous tab)

+Some data and question can be seen in: https://github.com/svjack/tableQA-Chinese/blob/main/notebook/fine-tune-on-finance.ipynb

 <br/>

 <h2>